-An outbreak of a mysterious liver disease prompted the Centers for Disease Control and Prevention (CDC) last month to issue a Health Alert Network (HAN) Health Advisory warning public health officials of a cluster of children identified with hepatitis and adenovirus.
+An outbreak of a mysterious liver disease prompted the Centers for Disease Control and Prevention (CDC) to issue a Health Alert Network (HAN) Health Advisory warning public health officials of a cluster of children identified with acute hepatitis and adenovirus.
 Cases of hepatitis with unknown cause have continued to rise across the country, with dozens of states now reporting cases.
 In total, the CDC has tallied more than 216 potential cases since October 2021.
 At least six children have died.

 What are you seeing around this hepatitis outbreak?

 It all began for us in October of last year.
 We had five cases within a month, which is very unusual—we really don't see episodes of severe hepatitis or acute liver failure in this age group with this frequency.
 To put that into perspective, we typically see four cases in a year at most.
 The fact that we were getting them one after the other was concerning.

 Our first case was positive for adenovirus, which was also strange because you don't typically see that in an otherwise healthy patient.
 The other thing that was very unusual with these cases—and what made their parents seek medical attention—was the development of jaundice.

 So, when we saw the second and third cases were also positive for adenovirus, we became concerned and decided to reach out to our public health department and the CDC to make them aware that something out of the ordinary was happening.

 With this cluster of cases presenting around the same time and all with adenovirus, do you suspect these cases were related to each other?

 No, but it is still the question we haven't answered.
 There is a correlation, but we're not talking causation at this time—we're just saying there are common links among them.

 We looked to see if perhaps they were coming from the same community, but they came from different areas in Alabama.
 Our state health department also looked at these from an epidemiologic standpoint and couldn't find any epidemiological link that could tie them all together.